Stoxum/ripple-lib/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-resultCode | string | The result code returned by rippled.
-[List of transaction responses](https://ripple.com/build/transactions/#full-transaction-response-list) resultMessage | string | Human-readable explanation of the status of the transaction.
+resultCode | string | The result code returned by stoxumd.
+[List of transaction responses](https://stoxum.com/build/transactions/#full-transaction-response-list) resultMessage | string | Human-readable explanation of the status of the transaction.

 ### Example